FlavioAro/cpp-keylogger/README.md

-# This tutorial is for educational purposes only, please do not use this for malicious purposes.
+# Keylogger is the action of recording the keys pressed on a keyboard.
+This tutorial is for educational purposes only, please do not use this for malicious purposes.
 Spreading malware is a crime.

 ### Video link showing how it works:
 https://www.youtube.com/watch?v=KNYwbaAs1gQ